Telecom Site Mapping

 Why census data distorts telecom planning

 Population Explorer addresses this gap with annual LandScan and WorldPop updates plus Google Places POIs, giving operators visibility into where people live, work, and move today.
-See Census vs LandScan vs WorldPop.
+These highly accurate demographic datasets allow for more precise, targeted telecom infrastructure campaigns - matching investments with demand.
+Read this example article on aligning 5G rollout with underlying population density maps.

 Benefits of a self-serve telecom planning workflow

-• Agility - Model sites and coverage quickly.
+• Agility - Model existing telecom infrastructure sites and coverage quickly; refresh just as quickly.

 • Cost control - Reduce recurring consultant spend.

-• Accuracy - Plans reflect refreshed LandScan, WorldPop, and Google Places data.
+• Accuracy - Telecom infrastructure and coverage reflect refreshed LandScan, WorldPop, and Google Places data.

-• Transparency - Provide defensible reports to regulators, boards, and financing partners.
+• Transparency - Provide defensible reports - clear telecom infrastructure placement, clear population data - to regulators, boards, and financing partners.

 Comparing approaches to telecom site mapping

-Different methods vary in cost, timeliness, and defensibility:
+Different telecom site planning methods vary in cost, timeliness, and defensibility:

 • Census spreadsheets - Low cost but quickly outdated; poor for regulatory approval.